kubernetes-sigs/azurefile-csi-driver/deploy/example/e2e_usage.md

 #### Option#3: Inline volume
  > only available from `v1.3.0` for SMB protocol (NFS protocol is not supported)
- - Use `kubectl create secret` to create `azure-secret` with existing storage account name and key
+ - Use `kubectl create secret` to create `azure-secret` with existing storage account name and key in the same namespace as pod
+ > in below example, both secret and pod are in `default` namespace
 ```console
 kubectl create secret generic azure-secret --from-literal azurestorageaccountname=NAME --from-literal azurestorageaccountkey="KEY" --type=Opaque
 ```